MINI Clubman estate review

 - Still has unusual boot doors

-The MINI Clubman, or ‘Clubbie’ as it’s sometimes known by owners, is one of the brand’s quirkier models.
+The MINI Clubman, or ‘Clubbie’ as it’s affectionately known by owners, is one of the brand’s quirkier models.
 It’s a six-doored hatchback-estate mix that offers a middle-ground between the standard MINI hatch and the MINI Countryman SUV.

 Somewhat flawed as an estate, it’s perhaps best thought of as a rival to the Mercedes A-Class and Audi A3; the boot is almost exactly the same size as those premium hatchbacks, and the interior is similarly plush as well.
-It’s big enough to be a family car, and is certainly more useful than the three- and five-door MINI models.

-MINI launched the Clubman estate in 2007, building on the success of the hatchback by offering the MINI design and image to buyers who needed something bigger and more practical.
+MINI launched the first-generation Clubman estate in 2007, building on the success of the hatchback by offering the MINI design and image to buyers who needed something bigger and more practical.

 The Clubman badge was resurrected and instead of being a conventional five-door hatch, the car was somewhat unusual; it was a MINI-based estate car with two side-hinged tailgate ‘barn doors’, plus a rear-hinged passenger door on the driver's side.
 Naturally, the latter opened on the opposite side to the average British pavement, which in truth wasn’t ideal for UK buyers.